mylesduncanking/laravel-simple-migration/README.md

 Table creations or updates often require seeders.
 This package uses Laravel's migration tracking to automatically run seeders during the `up()` method.

+This package assumes that seeders are stored under  `\Seeds` namespace and have a class name that starts with a capital letter and ends with `Seeder`.

 ```php
 protected array $seeders = [
     'roles',